Frequently asked question

 No, Waldorf education supports all children - regardless of their talents.
 In addition to artistic subjects such as painting, music or eurythmy, there is also a focus on crafts, science and language.

 No, the lessons are demanding.
 In addition to subject content, great emphasis is placed on social and emotional skills.
 Personal responsibility and lifelong learning are central goals of Waldorf education.
+Waldorf school teach both academic and creative subjects which creates a balance for the pupils, this however does not mean it is easy, nor do pupils go without evaluation of their efforts.

 > Do Waldorf pupils not learn modern technologies?